 Question: What were the main reasons for your) holiday journey?
-1986 (main) To switch off, relax 66% To get away from everyday life, have a change of scene To recover strength 49% To experience nature 47% To have time for one another 42% To get sunshine, to escape from bad weather 59% To switch off, relax 66% To get away from everyday life, have a change of scene To recover strength 49% To experience nature 47% To have time for one another 42% To get sunshine, to escape from bad weather To recover strength 49% To experience nature 47% To have time for one another 42% To get sunshine, to escape from bad weather To recover strength 49% To experience nature 47% To have time for one another 42% To get sunshine, to escape from bad weather 2021 To experience nature 47% To have time for one another 42% To get sunshine, to escape from bad weather 2021 To have time for one another 42% To get sunshine, to escape from bad weather 0001 To get sunshine, to escape from bad weather 2001 39% • To be with other people, to have company 37% • To eat well 36% • To have a lot of fun and entertainment, enjoy oneself, have a good time 35% To do as one pleases, to be free 35% To experience a great deal, to have a lot of change (diversity) 33% To experience something entirely different, see new things 33% • Cleaner air, clean water, to get out of the polluted environment 32% To get exercise, to engage in light sports and games activities 30% • To experience other countries, to see the world 30% To rest a great deal, do nothing, little exertion 29% • To be pampered, go on a spree, enjoy oneself 26% • To make new friends 23% 2070 • To do something for one's beauty, get a tan 23% To travel a great deal, to move around 21% To broaden one's horizons, do something for one's culture and education 20% 21/0 • To pursue one's own interests 19% • To do something for one's health, prevent disease 18% • To refresh memories 18% 10 /0 • To see relatives and friends 16% • To have time for introspection thought 15% To engage actively in sport, to get fit 12% To go on exploration trips, to take a risk, to experience something out of the ordinary 10% • To have time for one's hobbies 7% To have time for one's hobbles / /0 (Source: "The Motives of Mobile Leisureman - Travel between Norms, Promise and Jost Krippendorf, "Sustainable Tourism", edited by Lesley France) Норе"
+1986 (main) • To switch off, relax 66% To get away from everyday life, have a change of scene 59% • To recover strength 49% • To experience nature 47% To have time for one another 42% To get sunshine, to escape from bad weather 39% To be with other people, to have company 37% To eat well 36% To have a lot of fun and entertainment, enjoy oneself, have a good To do as one pleases, to be free 35% • To experience a great deal, to have a lot of change (diversity) 33% • To experience something entirely different, see new things 33% Cleaner air, clean water, to get out of the polluted environment 32% • To get exercise, to engage in light sports and games activities 30% To experience other countries, to see the world 30% To rest a great deal, do nothing, little exertion 29% To be pampered, go on a spree, enjoy oneself 26% To make new friends 23% To do something for one's beauty, get a tan 23% To travel a great deal, to move around 21% To broaden one's horizons, do something for one's culture and edu ucation 20% To pursue one's own interests 19% To do something for one's health, prevent disease 18% To refresh memories 18% To see relatives and friends 16% To have time for introspection thought 15% To engage actively in sport, to get fit 12% • To go on exploration trips, to take a risk, to experience something ordinary Ta bawa tima fan angla babbian 10% To have time for one's hobbies 7% (Source: "The Motives of Mobile Leisureman - Travel between Norm and Hope", Jost Krippendorf, "Suslainable Tourism", edited by Les with .....

-Answer the following questions:

-1. Overbooking is the method that hotels, train and airlines use to match with 2.
-About of related. all air travel is 3.
-VFR is the most important motivators aft er business tr avel.
-4. is a very strong travel motivator since ancient times.
-(Check your answer with the one given at the end of th ie unit.)
+1. Overbooking is the method that hotels, train and airlines use to match .....

+- 2. About ...... related. - 3.
+VFR is the most important..... motivators after business travel.

+4. .....is a very strong travel motivator since ancient times.

-Without a tourists motivation to travel there would be no travel industry.
+Without a tourist's motivation to travel there would be no travel industry.
 It is very important for the industry to understand what motivates tourists to visit a particular destination or attraction.
 For the industry manager/authorities it is also imperative to seek out the new and emerging trends of tourist's behaviour, their tastes and the kind of tourist activity they are interested in.